Adaptive Prior Selection in Gaussian Process Bandits with Thompson Sampling: Introduction

 \section{Introduction}

-In Gaussian process bandits, we consider a variant of the multi-armed bandit problem where the arms are correlated and their expected reward is sampled from a Gaussian process (GP).
-The flexibility of GPs have made GP bandits applicable in a wide range of areas that need to optimize blackbox functions with noisy estimates, including machine learning hyperparameter tuning \citep{turnerBayesian2021a}, drug discovery \citep{hernandez-lobatoParallel2017,pyzer-knappBayesian2018}, online advertising \citep{nuaraCombinatorialBanditAlgorithmOnline2018}, portfolio optimization \citep{gonzalvezFinancial2019} and energy-efficient navigation \citep{sandbergBayesian2025}.
+The Gaussian process bandit problem is a variant of the multi-armed bandit problem where the arms are correlated and their expected reward is sampled from a Gaussian process (GP).
+The flexibility of GPs have made GP bandits applicable in a wide range of areas that need to optimize blackbox functions with noisy estimates, including hyperparameter tuning \citep{turnerBayesian2021a}, online advertising \citep{nuaraCombinatorialBanditAlgorithmOnline2018}, and portfolio optimization \citep{gonzalvezFinancial2019}.
 Most of the theoretical results in the literature assume that the GP prior is known but this is seldom the case in practical applications.
 Even with expert domain knowledge, selecting the exact prior to use can be a difficult task.
 Most practitioners tend to utilize maximum likelihood estimation (MLE) to identify suitable prior parameters.
-However, in a sequential decision making problem MLE is not guaranteed to recover the correct parameters.
+However, in a sequential decision making problem MLE is not guaranteed to recover the correct parameters which can hurt the performance.

-In the literature, \citet{wangTheoretical2014,berkenkampNoRegret2019,ziomekBayesian2024} provided algorithms with theoretical guarantees when the kernel lengthscale is unknown.
-More recently, \citet{ziomekTimeVarying2025} introduced an elimination-based algorithm with theoretical guarantees for an arbitrary set of discrete priors.
-Their algorithm, Prior-Elimination GP-UCB (PE-GP-UCB), selects the arm and prior which provide the most optimistic upper confidence bound (UCB).
-If a prior generates too many incorrect predictions, then it may be eliminated.
-The previous work has focused on optimistic UCB methods which are known to over-explore.